snowplow-archive/snowplow.github.com/_posts/2016-01-02-snowplow-r75-long-legged-buzzard-released.md

 <h2 id="SendGrid">2.
 SendGrid webhook support</h2>

-The SendGrid webhook adapter lets you track all email-related events emitted by SendGrid through one of their [SendGrid webhooks] [sendgrid-webhooks].
+The SendGrid webhook adapter lets you track all email-related events emitted by SendGrid through their [SendGrid webhooks] [sendgrid-webhooks].
 It's great for keeping track of your email campaigns, allowing you to see which emails generate the most interest.

 For help setting up SendGrid support, see the [SendGrid webhook setup][sendgrid-setup] wiki page.